 If you or a loved one suffered a serious injury or was killed because of a problem with an airbag inflator, you may have grounds for a lawsuit.
 Kline & Specter, with more than 50 attorneys, has won scores of lawsuits in automobile and defective product lawsuits.
 Contact our lawyers for a free evaluation of your case.

 The latest airbag recall involved the following vehicles from model years 2007-2014: Chevrolet Silverado 1500, 2500 and 3500 pickups, Chevrolet Suburban, Tahoe, Avalanche, Cadillac Escalade, GMC Sierra 1500, 2500 and 3500, and the GMC Yukon.
 All the models are equipped with airbag inflaters made by the Japanese firm Takata.

 The National Highway Traffic Safety Administration (NHTSA) said the GM vehicles are at risk of explosion after long-term exposure to high heat and humidity.

 Problems with Takata airbags are not new.
 NHTSA noted that tens of millions of vehicles equipped with the Takata devices have been recalled over the years.
 Previous recalls involved older model autos made by Toyota, BMW, Audi, Honda, Mitsubishi and Isuzu.

-Our attorneys, including five who are also doctors, have won more than $10 billion in personal injury cases, including the top four verdicts of 2019 in Pennsylvania and four of the nation’s Top 100 verdicts of 2019, the most by any law firm in America.
+Our attorneys, including five who are also doctors, have won billions in personal injury cases, including the top four verdicts of 2019 in Pennsylvania and four of the nation’s Top 100 verdicts of 2019, the most by any law firm in America.

 Kline & Specter works on a contingent fee basis, meaning we only get paid if and when you are financially compensated.